Lara Dickenmann

 Lara Joy Dickenmann (born 27 November 1985) is a Swiss former footballer who played as a midfielder or full-back.
-She played for German club VfL Wolfsburg and with French club Olympique Lyonnais.
+She played for German club VfL Wolfsburg and French club Olympique Lyonnais.
 She is a versatile footballer who can play as a midfielder or a full-back on either side of the field.
-She formerly played on the college level at the Ohio State University breaking many records and earning several player honors.
-In 2008, Dickenmann departed the university and joined D1 Féminine club Lyon.
+She formerly played at the college level for the Ohio State University, breaking many records and earning several player honors.
+In 2008, Dickenmann left the university and joined D1 Féminine club Lyon.

-Dickenmann is also a member of the Switzerland women's national football team.
+Dickenmann was also a member of the Switzerland women's national football team.
 She starred for the national team at youth level and made her senior debut in August 2002 at the age of 16 against France, scoring in a 2–1 defeat.

 Career

 Youth career

 Dickenmann was born in the town of Kriens located in the Canton of Lucerne.
-She began her career with the boy's section of local outfit SC Kriens spending seven years at the club.
+She began her career with the boys' section of local outfit SC Kriens spending seven years at the club.
 In 2000, she joined DFC Sursee.
-Dickenmann gained notice for her performance with her national team's youth sides helping the Swiss U-19 team reach the 2002 and 2004 UEFA Women's Under-19 Championship and winning three league championships and two league cups with Sursee.
+Dickenmann gained notice for her performance with the national team's youth sides, helping the Swiss U-19 team reach the 2002 and 2004 UEFA Women's Under-19 Championship and winning three league championships and two league cups with Sursee.
 For her efforts during the 2003–04 season, Dickenmann was named the Swiss Player of the Year.

 Collegiate career

 In 2004, Dickenmann decided to move to the United States of America to play college soccer at the Ohio State University.
 In her freshman season, she was named the Big Ten Freshman of the Year, as well as the nation's Freshman of the Year by numerous publications.
 She was also deemed a second-team All-American by the NSCAA.
 Dickenmann established single-season records for OSU in goals scored (13) and assisted on (12) helping Ohio State reach the Elite 8 in the NCAA national tournament.

 In her sophomore season, due to earning call ups to the Swiss national team, Dickenmann missed significant playing time.
 However, she still earned all-Big Ten honors after being selected to the second team.
 Her junior season was more spectacular as she was named Ohio State's Most Valuable Player and was also selected as a first-team All-American by the NSCAA.
-On 14 December 2008, Dickenmann graduated from the university after completing a bachelor's degree in international business.
+On 14 December 2008, Dickenmann graduated from the university with a bachelor's degree in international business.
 She departed the university the career leader in assists (32), second in total points (89), and seventh in goals scored (27).
 Dickenmann was also a three-time Big Ten Academic All-American and a four-time Ohio State Scholar Athlete.
 She was the first Ohio State women's soccer player to earn an appearance on the Hermann Trophy watch list.
 The trophy is awarded to the top soccer player in the country.